prometheus2D/Wally/Wally.Core/Docs/ConversationHistory-Design.md

 public virtual string ProcessPrompt(string prompt, string? conversationHistory = null)
 ```

-When non-null, the history block is inserted between the Documentation
+When `conversationHistory` is non-null, the history block is inserted
-Context section and the `## Prompt` section.
-Callers that omit it get
+between the `## Documentation Context` section and the `## Prompt`
-identical behaviour to today.
+section.
+When null (or empty), the method produces identical output to
+today.
+The existing single-parameter signature remains valid.

+For direct mode (no actor), `ExecutePrompt` prepends the history block
+directly to the prompt string, since there is no `Actor.ProcessPrompt`
+call.

 ### Format